-Is the Band playing?
+Is the Band Playing?

-Are there Rollers in your hair?
+Are there Foam Rollers in your Hair?

 Foam rollers come in different sizes.
 It is an effective way to loosen up muscles such as the IT band and shin muscles.
 It also releases tight knots and bands within the muscles.
 The Roller can give you an early alert that muscles are beginning to tighten up without you picking it up through your exercises.
-It is a fantastic apparatus to use prior to stretching.
+It is a fantastic apparatus to use before stretching.
 It also has a massage effect on your muscles when you roll your body out on it.

+There are barrels full of fun items that are being used in the studios.
 I have just mentioned a few extra pieces of equipment.
-There are barrels full of fun items that are being used in the studios.
-The moral of the story is that no matter how many times you visit the studio per week, or for how many years you are already working out, we will always find a new and exciting excursion to take your incredible human machine for a spin.
+The moral of the story is that no matter how many times you visit the studio per week or for how many years you are already working out, we will always find a new and exciting excursion to take your incredible human machine for a spin.

 A Pilates Quote: “A body freed from nervous tension and over-fatigue is the ideal shelter provided by nature for housing a well-balanced mind that is always fully capable of successfully meeting all of the complex problems of modern living.“

-Pilates4.Me offers Contemporary Pilates!
+Pilates4.Me offers Contemporary and Classical Pilates!